A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 \begin{proof}[Proof of Theorem~\ref{thm:arbitrary-size-separator}] Each candidate separator~$F_{\sep}(H_i)$ is $(6^d/(6^d+1))$-balanced by Lemma~\ref{le:arbitrary-size-balance}.
 Their total weight is $O(n)$ by Lemma~\ref{le:arbitrary-size-weight}, and since we have $n^{1/d}$ candidates one of them must have weight $O(n^{1-1/d})$.
 Finding this separator can be done in $O(n^{d+2})$ time by brute force.
 Indeed, to find the hypercube $H_0 = [x_1,x'_1]\times \cdots \times [x_d,x'_d]$ in $O(n^{d+2})$ time we first guess the object defining $x_i$, for all $1\leq i\leq d$, then guess the object defining $x'_1$ (and, hence, the size of the hypercube), and finally determine the number of objects inside the hypercube.
 Once we have $H_0$, we can generate the hypercubes $H_1,\cdots,H_{n^{1/d}}$, generate the cliques as described above, and then compute the weights of the separators~$F_{\sep}(H_i)$ by brute force within the same time bound. \end{proof}

-\begin{corollary} Let $F$ be a set of $n$ fat objects in~$\Reals^d$, where $d$ is a constant.
-Then \IndS on the intersection graph $\iG{F}$ can be solved in $2^{O(n^{1-1/d})}$ time. \end{corollary} \begin{proof} Let $\gamma(t) := \log (t+1)$, and compute a separator $F_\sep$ for $\iG{F}$ using Theorem~\ref{thm:arbitrary-size-separator}.
+\begin{corollary} Let $F$ be a set of $n$ fat objects in~$\Reals^d$ that are either convex or similarly-sized, where $d$ is a constant.
+Then \IndS on the intersection graph $\iG{F}$ can be solved in $2^{O(n^{1-1/d})}$ time. \end{corollary}

+\begin{proof} Let $\gamma(t) \eqdef \log (t+1)$, and compute a separator $F_\sep$ for $\iG{F}$ using Theorem~\ref{thm:arbitrary-size-separator}.
 For each subset $S_\sep \subseteq F_\sep$ of independent (that is, pairwise non-adjacent) vertices we find the largest independent set $S$ of $G$ such that $S\supseteq S_\sep$, by removing the closed neighborhood of $S_\sep$ from~$G$ and recursing on the remaining connected components.
 Finally, we report the largest of all these independent sets.
 Because a clique $C\in \cC(F_\sep)$ can contribute at most one vertex to $S_\sep$, we have that the number of candidate sets $S_\sep$ is at most

 Since all components on which we recurse have at most $(6^d/(6^d+1))n$ vertices, the running time $T(n)$ satisfies

 which solves to $T(n)=2^{O(n^{1-1/d})}$. \end{proof}